 - The ramp will gradually be widened as the competition proceeds.
 The gap will begin at two feet, then be increased to three feet, then three and a half feet.
 It will continue to be widened a half foot at a time, at judge discretion, to choose a winner.

 - The vehicle has to run down the entire launch ramp, and can only take off from the end.

-- Boundaries will be set a foot away from each side of the ramp.
-Whether landing on or overshooting the ramp, at touchdown, all wheels must be within the planes established by the sides of the ramp.
+- Boundaries will be set on each side of the ramp.
+Whether landing on or overshooting the ramp, at touchdown, the majority of your car and all of its wheels must be within the planes established by the sides of the ramp.